 Faculty must submit grades via the Web to the Office of the Registrar by 5 pm of the third working day after the end of finals week of the semester in which the course was offered.
 Grade changes or corrections must be submitted within the first six weeks of the following term, and must be signed by the instructor and the department chair/school director.
-Changes to grades for classes taken in the fall semester are due within the first six weeks of the spring semester; changes to grades for classes taken in the spring are due the first six weeks of the summer; changes to the grades for classes taken int he summer are due the first six weeks of the fall semester.
+Changes to grades for classes taken in the fall semester are due within the first six weeks of the spring semester; changes to grades for classes taken in the spring are due the first six weeks of the summer; changes to the grades for classes taken in the summer are due the first six weeks of the fall semester.
 Grade change requests submitted after the six week period must be approved and signed by the instructor, the school director/department chair and the Dean of the College (or designee).
+Once final course grades are submitted to the Office of the Registrar, other than an Incomplete, no grade change can be made based upon course work completed after the term has been completed.
 Grade change forms are available in URSA, under the Faculty tab.
 No grade change forms delivered by students will be accepted.
 No grade changes will be accepted for courses that have been applied to an awarded degree and/or certificate/licensure program.